Combination eating utensils: Splayd

-Splayds are a type of combination utensil that combine the functions of the three main eating utensils: forks, spoons, and knives.
-It was invented in the 1940s in Australia by William McArthur after he saw people having difficulty balancing all their utensils and their plate.
-In other words, it was invented for convenience so that people wouldn't need three different utensils to eat.
-By the 1990s, it had been sold in 52 countries, with over 5 million pieces worldwide.
+Splayds are a type of combination utensil that combine the functions of the three main eating utensils used in Western culture: forks, spoons, and knives.
+It was invented in the 1940s in Australia by William McArthur, attributing his idea to a moment where he saw women having difficulty balancing all their utensils and their plate at the same time.
+Hence, it was invented for convenience so that people wouldn't need three separate utensils to eat.
+By the 1990s, it is claimed that it had been sold in 52 countries, with over 5 million pieces worldwide.

 Tritensil

-A different design of combining the three main eating utensils of forks, spoons, and knives was created by Map Project Office, in collaboration with Fortnum and Mason, called the Tritensil.
-It was created by the studio in an attempt to improve the original sporf/spork, and create a more elegant, useful, cost-efficient, and environmentally friendly utensil.
-It was designed after many trials to be used with many different foods and food-related tasks, like eating salad or spreading jam.
-It was originally designed by Fortnum back in 1914 in their Christmas catalogue and was later revived.
+A different design of combining the fork, spoon, and knife was created by Map Project Office, in collaboration with Fortnum and Mason, called the Tritensil.
+The studio claimed that they created it in an attempt to improve the original sporf and spork, as well as to create a more elegant, useful, cost-efficient, and environmentally friendly utensil.
+It was designed after several trials to be used on many different foods and for food-related tasks, like eating salad or spreading jam.
+It was originally designed by Fortnum in 1914 for their Christmas catalogue and was later revived.

 Spifork

 Another design for combining the fork, spoon, and knife is the spifork.
-It was made by DMECH, Inc, based in Cincinnati, Ohio.
+It was made by DMECH, Inc., based in Cincinnati, Ohio.
 It claims to reduce plastic waste by making an eco-friendlier utensil.
-The utensil comes with a spork on one end and a knife on the other, designed to be snapped in half to create two separate utensils, as featured in the Cincinnati Magazine.
+The utensil consists of a spork on one end of the utensil and a knife on the other, designed to be snapped in half to create two separate utensils, as featured in Cincinnati magazine.
 The creators hope to replace the three-piece utensil set typically given out by shops and eateries.